github/opensource.guide/_articles/beginners-guide.md

 >
 > Every time I join and read, I see the culture that I helped plant there seven years ago and it makes me very proud.

 Using warm, inclusive language (such as "them", even when referring to the single person) can go a long way in making your project feel welcoming to new contributors.
 Also consider using simple language when writing, as many of your readers may not be native English speakers.
+You can use [Hemingway](http://www.hemingwayapp.com/) to find quick ways to simplify your language.

 Beyond how you write words, your coding style may also become part of your project's brand.
 For example, [Angular](https://github.com/johnpapa/angular-styleguide) and [jQuery](http://contribute.jquery.org/style-guide/js/) are two projects with rigorous coding styles and guidelines.